Finding Items

 Where do I return books, videos, etc.?

-If you can, we ask that you try to return them to the library you got them from (Juvenile to the Learning Resource Library; books and audiovisuals to the Loden-Daniel Library in the Hope Barber Shull Academic Resource Center).
-For the times when the LRL is closed, you can return items to the library instead, either at the front desk or in the book drop on the library's outside east wall.
+We ask that you return them to the library you got them from (Juvenile to the Learning Resource Library; books and audiovisuals to the Loden-Daniel Library in the Hope Barber Shull Academic Resource Center).
+For the times when the LRL is closed, you can return items to the library instead, either at the front desk or in the book drop on the library’s outside east wall.

 Can I renew my books without bringing them to the library?